den-wdi-4/unit3_week1_secondpass/README.md

   - Is this an object or an array?  `console.log()`
   - ....
 - Retreading old material is key
-  - Zeb and Nick needed to look at old lessons to finish their full stack apps, too
+  - Zeb needs to look at old lessons to finish their full stack apps, too
 - Lately, only difficulty is passing a thing from one place to the next
   - Basically web development in a nutshell
 - Such a drive for comprehension